 - Add the extract, and the milk a tablespoon at a time to ensure a soft consistency to the icing, and whip well to incorporate it all.

-- Place into a piping bag if you’ve had a lot of practise in mehendi, or spread onto your COOL cupcakes with a flat knife.
+- Place into a piping bag if you’ve had a lot of practise in mehendi, or take the simple route and spread onto your COOL cupcakes with a flat knife.
 (Don’t do this on a hot cupcake, this is buttercream, and it’ll melt right off.)

 [mood| pleased with myself]